braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 Support for apps targeting Android 11 or above (API Version 30+) is available with [Braze Android SDK v8.1.0][1].

 {% alert warning %}
-Apps targeting **Android 11** that _do not_ upgrade to Braze Android SDK v8.1.0+ will experience issues with deep linking from Braze UI components and will fail to render HTML In-App Messages, as described below.
+Apps targeting Android 11 that _do not_ upgrade to Braze Android SDK v8.1.0+ will experience issues with deep linking from Braze UI components and will fail to render HTML In-App Messages, as described below.
 {% endalert %}

-### Location Permissions

-Apps using location permissions should follow Android's [Best Practices](https://developer.android.com/preview/privacy/location#change-details) when requesting location access.
-No changes to your Braze integration are necessary for these location updates.

 ### Deep Links